Travel, experience, conserve with

 Here we spend time searching for and photographing the wonderful red-shanked douc langur, one of the world’s most endearing and endangered primates.
 We hope to photograph these remarkable langurs feeding amongst vibrant flowering trees, adding to the experience and photographic setting.

-6. Days 8-10 : Wildlife photography in Bạch Mã National Park
+7. Days 9-10 : Wildlife Photography in Phong Nha-Kẻ Bàng National Park

-We now have three full days to explore a completely different landscape; the majestic, misty mountain forests of Bạch Mã National Park.
-Here we explore an ecosystem on the edge of the great Annamite Mountain range, which offers an excellent introduction to the montane fauna and flora of this region.
+We now have two full days to explore a completely different landscape: Phong Nha-Kẻ Bàng National Park.
+Here, we visit an ecosystem within the great Annamite Mountain range, which offers an excellent introduction to the montane fauna and flora of this region.

-Much of the national park is covered in dense cloud forest, which can offer some atmospheric landscape photography early in the mornings.
-As we explore the park from its main road, we hope to enjoy further photography with the red-shanked doucs, this time in a verdant cloud forest setting, and hopefully with young ones.
+Much of the national park is covered in dense tropical forests with enormous limestone karsts towering above, scenery that offers some atmospheric landscape photography.
+As we explore the park from its main road, we hope to enjoy further photography with the red-shanked doucs, along with the striking Hatinh langur.
+This primate is endemic to the Annamite Mountains which stretch from Vietnam to Laos, and its striking black fur with contrasting white markings make them excellent subjects for photography.

 Accommodation: Ibis Airport Saigon, 1-night